 - Date and time — Displays dates, hours, minutes, and (optionally) an AM/PM designation.

-- Countdown timer.
-Displays hours and minutes, up to a maximum of 23 hours and 59 minutes.
-This mode isn't available in the compact style.
+- Countdown timer — Displays hours and minutes, up to a maximum of 23 hours and 59 minutes.
+This mode isn’t available in the inline or compact styles.

-The exact values shown in a date picker, and their order, depend on the user’s locale.
+The exact values shown in a date picker, and their order, depend on the device locale.

 Consider providing less granularity when specifying minutes.
 By default, a minute list includes 60 values (0 to 59).
 You can optionally increase the minute interval as long as it divides evenly into 60.
 For example, you might want quarter-hour intervals (0, 15, 30, and 45).